RevenueCat/docs/docs/platform-resources/server-notifications/stripe-server-notifications.md

 ![](/images/44eb66c-Screen_Shot_2021-12-01_at_5.57.29_PM_47e00510cc368278d0798009e6685cd8.png "Screen Shot 2021-12-01 at 5.57.29 PM.png")

 ## Tracking new purchases using Stripe Server Notifications
-By default, RevenueCat will fail for any Stripe Server Notifications for purchases that have not yet been posted to the RevenueCat API from your own backend.
+By default, RevenueCat will not process Stripe Server Notifications for any purchases that have not yet been posted to the RevenueCat API from your own backend.
 For RevenueCat to track new purchases from Stripe Server Notifications, you can enable the **"Track new purchases from server-to-server notifications"** option in our Dashboard.
 This allows RevenueCat to process new purchases from server-to-server notifications that are not yet in our system.
 This ensures all purchases are tracked, even in the case of network issues between your server's and RevenueCat's.

 ![](/images/stripe_no_code_configuration.png)